-for $s\in \mathbb{R}^{n_s}$ (there $\Sigma$ is a $n_s\times n_s$ matrix normalizing the contributions of the components of $s$).
-This is a choice that experimentally seems to work well for our case studies.
+for $s\in \mathbb{R}^{n_s}$ (there $\Sigma$ is a $n_s\times n_s$ matrix normalizing the contributions of the components of $s$, typically obtained from a pilot run of ABC).
+This is a choice that worked well for our case studies.
 Using a kernel other than the indicator one, we can express the stratified estimator so that the $\hat{\omega}_j$ are ``weighted'' by the $n_j$ (see \eqref{eq_mu-strat-biased}).
 That is $n_j$ will not cancel-out with the factor $\sum_{i=1}^{n_j}K_\delta(s^*_{ij},s)$, which is instead the case when $K_\delta$ is a flat kernel.